Tak-Pesar/Tron/README.md

 ## Requirements

 This package requires PHP 8 or later.
-GMP and curl extensions require this package
+BCMath and Curl extensions require this package

 ## Usage